statds/practicing-git-hahaha23334/learningGit.md

-GAT and GitHub learning resources
+Git and GitHub learning resources
 In this article
 Using Git
 Using GitHub